 Mountain bikes are also recommended for those with bad backs.
 Most of them usually have features favoring those with back pains and can also be used to exercising.
-Their straight positioned handlebars, wide tires, and fixed suspensions under the seats offers comfortable and upright seating position the taking a ride.
+Their straight positioned handlebars, wide tires, and fixed suspensions under the seats offer comfortable and upright seating position the taking a ride.
 The suspensions and wide tires usually absorb the shocks involves when riding on rough surfaces keeping your bad back less prone to more injuries and pain.

 Is it for me?

-It is important to choose the appropriate bikes to use especially when taking long rides.
-Suitable bikes can help avoid back problems and injuries and at the same time can be utilized with those suffering from bad backs to exercise.
+It is important to choose the appropriate bikes to use, especially when taking long rides.
+Suitable bikes can help avoid back problems and injuries and, at the same time, can be utilized with those suffering from bad backs to exercise.